-- The exfoliation removes dead skin cells which could potentially clog up your pores and cause acne.
+- The exfoliation removes dead skin cells, which could potentially clog up your pores and cause acne.

 Step 1: Step into the shower and let the hot water run on your body and back.
 The hot water helps open the pores and aids the exfoliation process.

-Step 2: Grab your scrub brush and in a gentle, circular motion scrub your back, making sure you reach all the affected areas.
+Step 2: Grab your scrub brush, and in a gentle, circular motion scrub your back, making sure you reach all the affected areas.
 This should take no more than 20 seconds.

 Step 3: Take a finger length's amount of benzoyl peroxide body wash and lather into your hands.
 Apply it to your back as you would if you were to apply shower gel.
 There is no need to massage vigorously onto the skin, so this step shouldn't be too difficult.

 Step 4: Make sure you rinse off all the body wash on your back.
-If you like, you could use a shower gel afterwards to ensure that all the cream is washed off.
+If you like, you could use a shower gel afterward to ensure that all the cream is washed off.
 If you don't do this, there is a slight risk that your clothes may become bleached.

 Step 5: Step out of the shower!
 Repeat this every other day.